Chemistry Bachelor’s Degree Program Highlights

 Chemistry Bachelor’s Degree Program Concentrations

-Providing advanced knowledge in chemistry, as well as biology, the biochemistry concentration at McNeese is popular for its combined emphasis.View Curriculum
+Providing advanced knowledge in chemistry as well as biology, the biochemistry concentration at McNeese is popular for its combined emphasis.Biochemistry Curriculum

-Uniquely tailored to students who wish to go to medical school, the pre-medicine concentration provides a strong foundation of knowledge and skills that prepare you for graduate education and a successful career in medicine.View Curriculum
+Uniquely tailored to students who wish to go to medical school, the pre-medicine concentration provides a strong foundation in the knowledge and skills that prepare you for graduate education and a successful career in medicine.Pre-Medicine Curriculum

-The 3-in-1 pre-pharmacy concentration allows undergraduate students to earn a bachelor’s degree in chemistry by completing three years at McNeese and one year in pharmacy school.View Curriculum
+The 3-in-1 pre-pharmacy concentration allows undergraduate students to earn a bachelor’s degree in chemistry by completing three years at McNeese and one year in pharmacy school.Pre-Pharmacy Curriculum

 What Can You Do With a Chemistry Degree?

 For chemistry majors, jobs vary widely.
-You could work in criminology and forensic science, biotechnology and pharmaceuticals, food and agriculture, cosmetics and consumer goods, environmental sciences, petroleum, product development and more.
+You could work in criminology and forensic science, biotechnology and pharmaceuticals, food and agriculture, cosmetics and consumer goods, environmental sciences, petroleum product development and more.
 McNeese’s undergraduate degree program in chemistry can also provide a pathway to graduate or professional schools, such as medical school or pharmacy school, to become a doctor, manager, researcher or scholar.
-At McNeese, 74% of all graduates who applied to medical school have been admitted.

 Graduate Schools or Programs